HOW DOES COUPLE THERAPY WORK?

 I provide both counselling and psychotherapy for couples.
 Couple counselling is usually shorter in time (normally 6-12 sessions) and it is aimed at addressing a specific crisis.
 Couple psychotherapy is usually longer and it aims at exploring more deeply rooted issues within the couple system.
-Together, we will discuss whether either counselling or psychotherapy might be more appropriate for you.
-At times, couples might come for counselling and then, at a later stage, they decide to stay for deeper therapy.
+Together, we will discuss whether either short-term or long-term therapy might be more appropriate for you.
+At times, couples might come for a few sessions and then, at a later stage, they decide to stay for deeper therapy.

-In order to deepen my knowledge on couple systems and best serve my clients, I have undergone further training at CCPE and have been awarded a Certificate in Couple Counselling and Psychotherapy.
+In order to deepen my knowledge on couple systems and best serve my clients, I have undergone further training at CCPE and have been awarded a Diploma in Couple Counselling and Psychotherapy.
 I then also attended a course at the Tavistock Centre for Couple Relationships leading to a Certificate in Psychosexual Studies.

 GETTING STARTED – THE INITIAL CONSULTATION

-If you think that you might benefit from couple counselling or psychotherapy, you can contact me and we will arrange to meet for an initial consultation.
+If you think that you might benefit from couple therapy, you can contact me and we will arrange to meet for an initial consultation.
 Initial consultations for couples cost £50 and last 50 minutes.
 As part of good practice, I will ask you to provide your GP’s details.